-A Therapist’s Guide to COVID-19 Marketing
+A Therapist’s Guide to Marketing During COVID-19

 Anxiety is at an all-time high.
 Schools are canceled, business-related things are uncertain, aand there’s no TP on the shelf.
 At least, that’s what’s going on in my world.